Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-While there are several established protocols for end-to-end encryption, relatively little attention has been given to securely distributing the end-user public keys for encryption.
-As such, encryption protocols are often still vulnerable to eavesdropping by active attackers.
+While there are several established protocols for end-to-end encryption, relatively little attention has been given to securely distributing the end-user public keys for such encryption.
+As a result, these protocols are often still vulnerable to eavesdropping by active attackers.
 Key Transparency is a protocol for distributing sensitive cryptographic information, such as public keys, in a way that reliably either prevents interference or detects that it occured in a timely manner.
-More generally though, it can also be applied to ensure that a group of users agree on a shared value or to keep tamper-evident logs of security-critical events.
+In addition to distributing public keys, it can also be applied to ensure that a group of users agree on a shared value or to keep tamper-evident logs of security-critical events.

 --- middle